dashpole/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 #### Tracing API Requests

 In the traditional tracing model, a client sends a request to a server and receives a response back.
-Even though Kubernetes "controllers" don't follow this model (more on that later), the kube-apierver and backing storage (e.g. etcd3) do.
+The kube-apierver and backing storage (e.g. etcd3) follow this model, so we can easily add tracing for API Server requests.
 To enable traces to be collected for API requests, the following must be true:

 1. The apiserver must propagate the http context of incoming requests through its function stack to the backing storage
 1. Kubernetes client libraries must allow passing a context with API requests

-To actually add traces to API requests, owners of the kube-apiserver and backing storage may add Spans to incoming requests, and configure sampling as they see fit.
+To add traces to API requests, owners of the kube-apiserver and backing storage may add Spans to incoming requests, and configure sampling as they see fit.

 #### Propagating Context Through Objects

-While API requests follow the traditional RPC client-server tracing model, kubernetes controllers don't.
-Instead of controller actions being driven by incoming RPCs, their actions are driven by observations of desired and actual state.
-This is the primary reason why the kubernetes community hasn't agreed on how to integrate tracing into kubernetes thus far.

-In the traditional RPC client-server tracing model, a trace context is attached to a single incoming request, and is propagated with all requests the server makes to other servers required to fulfill the initial single request.
-Conceptually, this proposal suggests treating a kubernetes cluster as a single RPC server.
-The difference is that we attach context to objects, and propagate this context to objects modified as a result of the initial object modification.
-For example, if a user creates a ReplicaSet, the kube-controller-manager will create many Pod objects as a result, and will propagate the context used to create the ReplicaSet to Pod objects as well.
-This ensures that all actions taken by kubernetes controllers as a result of the initial user action are linked by the same context.

-For the alpha phase, we choose to propagate this span context as an encoded string an object annotation called `trace.kubernetes.io/context`.
-As noted in [Tracing API Requests](#tracing-api-requests) above, storing the trace context with the context is _in addition_ to attaching a context to http requests to the apiserver.
-The reason for this is explained in the [Controller Behavior](#controller-behavior) section below.
-In some scenarios, controllers will want to update the trace context from A -> B, but want to associated that Update request with context A.
+Unlike the traditional RPC model, controllers in kubernetes do not communicate directly with each other directly over HTTP.
+Thus, we cannot use http headers to propagate the context between controllers.
+Instead, controllers write to and read from objects.
+To propagate the trace context from object writer to object reader, we will store the context as an encoded string an object annotation: `<{alpha.|beta.|}trace.kubernetes.io/context`.
+For how the annotaiton is written, see the [Writing the Trace Context Annotation: The Tracing Admission Controller](#writing-the-trace-context-annotation-the-tracing-admission-controller) section below.

-This means two trace contexts are sent in different forms with Create/Patch/Update requests to the apiserver.
+This means two trace contexts are sent in different forms with Create/Patch/Update requests to the apiserver (one in http headers, one in an annotation).
 A trace context is around 32 bytes (16 bytes for the trace ID, 8 bytes for the span ID, and some metadata).
 See the [w3c spec](https://w3c.github.io/trace-context/#tracestate-field) for details.

-This annotation value is removed when an object's trace ends, to achieve the desired behavior from [section one](#trace-lifecycle).
-For core kubernetes components, this must be done in the same request to the API Server as the status update which updates the object to its desired state.
-This is a requirement to ensure tracing does not affect the scalability of kubernetes.
-For other components, it is recommended, but not required to update the trace annotation in the same request.

-This proposal chooses to use annotations to store the SpanContext associated with an object.
-This mirrors how trace context propagation is done with golang context.Context and http headers, which are both key/value stores.

-#### Controller Behavior

-When reconciling an object `Foo` a Controller must:

-1. Send the trace context stored in `Foo` in the http request context for all API requests.
-See [Tracing API Requests](#tracing-api-requests)
-1. Store the trace context of `Foo` in object `Bar` when updating the Spec of `Bar`.
-See [Propagating Context Through Objects](#propagating-context-through-objects)
-1. Export a span around work that attempts to drive the actual state of an object towards its desired state
-1. Remove the trace context of `Foo` when updating `Foo`'s status to the desired state

-Controllers must _only_ export Spans around work that it is correcting from an undesired state to its desired state.
-To avoid exporting pointless spans, controllers must not export spans around reconciliation loops that do not perform actual work.
-For example, the kubelet must not export a span around syncPod, which is a generic Reconcile function.
-Instead, it should export spans around CreateContainer, or other functions that move the system towards its desired state.

-This proposal is grounded on the principle that a trace context is attached to and propagated with end-user intent.
-When the status of an object is updated to its desired state, the end-user's intent for that object has been fulfilled.
-Controllers must "end" tracing for an object when it reaches its desired state.
-To accomplish this, Controllers must update the trace context of an object when updating the status of an object from an undesired to a desired state.
-For objects that report a status that can reach a desired state, this limits traces to just the actions taken by controllers in the fulfillment of the end-user's intent, and prevents traces from spanning an indefinite period of time.

-Components should plumb the context through reconciliation functions, rather than storing and looking up trace contexts globally so that each attempt to reconcile desired and actual state uses the context associated with _that_ desired state through the entire attempt.
-If multiple components are involved in reconciling a single object, one may act on the new trace context before the other, but each trace is still representative of the work done to reconcile to the corresponding desired state.
-Given this model, we guarantee that each trace contains the actions taken to reconcile toward a single desired state.

-#### End-User Behavior
+#### End-User Interaction

+Fundamentally, a trace is a graph showing the fulfilment of user intent.
+To make tracing in kubernetes useful, we need to ensure users have the ability to declare their intent for their write to be traced by controllers.

-Add a new `--trace` argument to `kubectl`, which generates a new trace context, sets the trace context to be sampled, attaches the context to all modified objects, and uses the context when sending requests to the API Server.
-The option is disabled by default.
-Note that by attaching a trace context to the initial object creation, this will cause all object modification done by controllers to propagate the context through to all changes made by the system that are driven by the initial user action.
+Add a new `--trace` argument to `kubectl`, which generates a new trace context, sets the trace context to be sampled, and uses the context when sending requests to the API Server.
+The option is false by default.

 Add `context.Context` arguments to k8s.io/client-go client functions.
 This will allow users and components to associate API calls with the context of the involved object.
 In some cases, such as object creation, we can automatically attach the SpanContext of the provided context to the created object, making propagation simpler.